 On April 17, 1945 at 12:00 o’clock sharp, a desperate and frustrated Nazi army out of anger blew up the dike protecting the young Wieringermeer Polder.
-Most of the 7,000 inhabitants of Wieringermeer Polder fled with their bikes, horses, carriages, carts, cattle, et cetera away from Wieringermeer Polder whilst the water was rising steadily to a level between 0,5 and 5 meters above the 15-years-old new land.
-When inhabitants of the polder reached the surrounding higher grounds and dikes, part of them were awaited by Nazi soldiers.
+Most of the 7,000 inhabitants of Wieringermeer Polder fled with their bikes, horses, carriages, carts, cattle, etc away from Wieringermeer Polder whilst the water was rising steadily to a level between 0,5 and 5 meters above the 15-years-old new land.
+When the inhabitants of the polder reached the surrounding higher grounds and dikes, part of them were awaited by Nazi soldiers.
 Some were taken prisoner, and one leader of the resistance was shot on the spot.

 On February 21, 1945 the Nazi army had ordered also the inundation of the Beemster Polder already, south of the Wieringermeer Polder.
 At the end of May 1945, the polder had been drained again.

 But not all fled.
 Three families from the village Wieringerwerf, in total twenty-three people, went to the just-in-case terp that day.
 Including some children from the city of Amsterdam, who had fled the Dutch capital a few months before during the so-called Hunger Winter, also called the Famine of 1944-1945.
-Walking up the terp, and hoping the water would not rise above the level of the terp.
+Walking up the terp and hoping the water would not rise above the level of the terp.
 Because, if it would… It did not.
-The engineers had done a proper job fifteen years back.
-On the terp everyone was protected from the rising water, and from the Nazi army, and from the chaotic final chords of the war as well.
+The engineers had done a proper job fifteen years earlier.
+On the terp everyone was protected from the rising water, from the Nazi army, and from the chaotic final chords of the war as well.

 Not only people, also animals reached the terp for safety.
 There were six cows, a few pigs, a goat, a sheep and some rabbits.
 Also a cat and a dog.
 The owners of the sheep and the goat were unknown.
 And several clever or lucky hares stayed at the terp as well, though without permission.
-The cows provided the people with milk.
+The cows provided the people with some milk.
 Some people lived in a tent.
-Others on boats docked at the terp’s slope.
+Others on boats docked at the terp‘s slope.
 No moles have been sighted, so these might have had a hard time surviving the inundation of the polder.

 On December 11, 1945 the Wieringermeer Polder was made dry again, and life could resume its pace.
 Today the polder has around 13,000 inhabitants.

 At the spot where the dike of the Wieringermeer Polder was blown up by the Nazi’s, on the east side of the Polder, is a scar.
 A beautiful one, though.
 At this spot the dike makes a little bend towards the sea and turns back.
-Behind it are two so-called wielen ‘wheels’.
+Behind it are two kolks, so-called wielen ‘wheels’ in Dutch.
 These are little lakes created by the incoming, swirling water when the dike broke in 1945.
 The area around it is forested, in contrast to much of the rest of the Polder.
 Within this small forest, you have nature-camping Het Bos Roept ‘the woods call’.
 So, worth making a detour and stay the night there while hiking the Frisia Coast Trail.

 Note 1: If you became just as excited about terps as we are, and cannot wait to construct your own settlement mound, find here the first and only Manual Making a Terp in 12 Steps.
 Take care, and read the warnings carefully!